PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ![SNAG-0448](https://user-images.githubusercontent.com/13696193/62797392-a0b58200-baa9-11e9-97f4-9ef74cbb86f7.jpg)

-By convention you'll find many modules have a variable `__version__` that has the package's version number.
+By convention you'll find that many modules have a variable `__version__` that has the package's version number.
 PySimpleGUI has one.
 As you can see matplotlib has one.
 The `requests` module has this variable.

-For maximum compatibility, PySimpleGUI not only uses `__version__`, but also has the version contained in another variable `version` which has the version number because in some situations the `__version__` is not available but the `version` variable is avaiable.
+For maximum compatibility, PySimpleGUI not only uses `__version__`, but also has the version contained in another variable `version` which has the version number because in some situations the `__version__` is not available but the `version` variable is available.

 **It is recommended that you use the variable `version` to get the PySimpleGUI version** as it's so far been the most successful method.

 tkinter, however does NOT.... of course.... follow this convention.
-No, to get the tkinter version, you need to look at the variable:
+Now, to get the tkinter version, you need to look at the variable:
 `TkVersion`

 Here's the output from the REPL in the debugger showing the tkinter version: